Martha “Mattie” Branson

 Rudolph Mueller, Jr. had been born April 1872 in Missouri.
 He was the eldest child of Rudolph Mueller, Sr. (originally spelled Müller) and Anna Sutter (Sautter).
 Both of these individuals had been born in Switzerland, and had come to the United States in 1866 and 1869, respectively, drawn to the large settlement of Swiss immigrants who had come to roost in northern Gasconade County, MO.
 The area was so dense with residents of that origin that the community where Rudolph, Sr. and Annie were married -- the wedding taking place precisely nine months before Rudolph, Jr.’s birth -- was named Swiss.
 Rudolph himself may have been born in that place, though the Muellers moved frequently during the early years of their marriage and may have already left Swiss by the time the pregnancy came to term.
 It is somewhat ironic that Rudolph, Jr. would come to Mariposa County and be wed to a Branson.
 Mattie’s father had been raised from toddlerhood to adulthood on a farm near Mount Sterling, Gasconade County, only half a dozen miles or so southwest of Swiss.
 Inasmuch as Mattie’s parents and older brothers left Gasconade County in the early 1850s and the Muellers did not arrive there until the latter 1860s, there was no time when the families could have been acquainted in Missouri, but nonetheless Mattie and Rudolph could be said to have had a place of origin in common.

-Rudolph had spent the first half of his childhood in various parts of Missouri, including shorter periods in the heart of the state where Swiss and German immigrants had congregated, but greater spans in eastern Missouri in or near Kansas City (and including at least one stop in St. Louis, where the photograph at left was taken at the studio of “Röseh the Fotografer”).
-Three younger sisters had been born during the 1870s.
-In about 1884, Annie Sutter Mueller had died.
-Rudolph, Sr. had quickly remarried.
+Rudolph spent the first half of his childhood in various parts of Missouri, including shorter periods in the heart of the state where Swiss and German immigrants had congregated, but greater spans at its edges, including the westernmost part of the state in or near Kansas City, along with at least one stop in the easternmost part in St. Louis, where the photograph at left was taken at the studio of “Röseh the Fotografer”).
+Three younger sisters were born during the 1870s.
+In about 1884, Annie Sutter Mueller died.
+Rudolph, Sr. quickly remarried.
 His second wife was Ursula Boehm Von Behringsoarf (for some reason, the marriage record shows her as Elizabeth Boehm).
-Ursula had given birth to another seven children.
+Ursula gave birth to another seven children.
 A year after Rudolph, Jr. married Mattie, an eighth child was added to the count.
 Perhaps it was the abundance of siblings and half-siblings that sent Rudolph, Jr. wandering.
-He had come of age in Colorado, where the Muellers had moved in the late 1880s.
-He had come on his own out to California.
+He came of age in Colorado, where the Muellers had moved in the late 1880s.
+He continued on his own out to California.
 The article about the wedding in the Mariposa Gazette describes him as having recently been a resident of New Mexico.
 It is possible he spent an interval in New Mexico in the late 1890s.
 However, it is more likely the author of the article simply got the detail wrong and should have referred to Colorado.

 The young couple lived at Grasshopper Ranch during the early months of their marriage.
 They appear there in the census, recorded in early June, 1900.
 Eventually they established themselves on their own in Hornitos.
 Rudolph was a cook.